Lychnian/travel-social-network/README.md

 5. Use Postman or a similar tool to interact with the API endpoints and explore the features of the Travel Social Network.

 ## Tests

 ### Postman API Testing
 To ensure the functionality of the routes and endpoints in the Travel Social Network, various tests were conducted using Postman.
 Below are the test scenarios and instructions on how to run them:

-### Testing Endpoints

-#### Get All Users
-To test the endpoint for getting all users, follow these steps:
-1. Start the server by running `node server`.
-2. Open Postman or a similar tool.
-3. Send a GET request to the following endpoint: `http://localhost:3001/api/users`.
-4. Verify that the response includes a list of all users.

-#### Get All Thoughts
-To test the endpoint for getting all thoughts, follow these steps:
-1. Start the server by running `node server`.
-2. Open Postman or a similar tool.
-3. Send a GET request to the following endpoint: `http://localhost:3001/api/thoughts`.
-4. Verify that the response includes a list of all thoughts.
+#### Running the Tests
+1. Open Postman and import the collection containing the API requests.
+2. Run each request in the collection, ensuring that the responses match the expected outcomes.
+3. Verify that the CRUD operations for users and thoughts, as well as reactions and friendship requests, are functioning as expected.
+4. Monitor the responses and status codes to identify any errors or unexpected behavior.

-#### Testing CRUD Operations for Users and Thoughts
+#### Testing CRUD Operations for Users and Thoughts using the following API Requests:
 1. **Create User**: Sent POST requests to the `/api/users` endpoint with the required fields (e.g., username, email) to create new users.
 2. **Retrieve Users**: Sent GET requests to the `/api/users` endpoint to retrieve all users from the database.
 3. **Update User**: Sent PUT requests to the `/api/users/:userId` endpoint with the updated user information to update existing users.